Music for Piano and Drums: Reception

-The authors of The Penguin Guide to Jazz Recordings wrote: "There are one or two alarming moments when one might be listening to The Carpenters jamming at home.
+The Penguin Guide to Jazz Recordings says of both Music for Piano and Drums and Flags: "There are one or two alarming moments when one might be listening to The Carpenters jamming at home.
 Then it's Stravinsky; then..."

 Bill Milkowski of JazzTimes stated: "The most daring tracks are the two improv pieces: 'Living Space' showcases Bruford's deft touch with brushes in an engaging dialogue with Moraz, and the frantically swinging 'Any Suggestions' has Bruford keeping a steady boppish pulse on the ride cymbal while matching Moraz's rapid-fire keyboard runs with Max Roach-like snare and tom-tom statements."

 Writing for All About Jazz, John Kelman commented: "Albums like this always tend to challenge the preconception that there has to be a fuller ensemble.
 Stark and spacious at times, equally rich and full at others, Moraz and Bruford create a broad tapestry with only two instruments that, considering their primary occupations at the time, must have come as quite a surprise to many of their fans."